jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/2_Pressure_Vessels.typ

 It is important to note that, contrary to the labeling in @fig_4, tank types are conventionally designated using Roman numerals (I, II, III, IV) in literature @Wang2021b @Jella2024 @Cheng2024 @Rivard2019.
 At the time of writing this thesis, a Type V tank had also been developed @Air2023 @Air2023a.
 This latest iteration represents a significant advancement in pressure vessel technology, although it comes with certain trade-offs.
-The Type V tank is characterized by its composition, consisting exclusively of #gl_("cfrp", long:true) without a liner @Su2021.
+The Type V tank is characterized by its composition, consisting exclusively of #gls("cfrp", long:true) without a liner @Su2021.
 This design offers a notable weight reduction, with Type V tanks weighing approximately 20% less than their Type IV counterparts @Su2021.
 Initially, Type V tanks were reported to withstand lower maximum pressures compared to Type IV @Moradi2019.
 Yet, more recent literature @Cheng2024 indicates that Type V tanks can now bear higher pressures than Type IV, suggesting ongoing improvements in their design and manufacturing processes.
 Despite these advancements, Type V tanks remain the most expensive variant among all tank types @Jaber2024.
 Moreover, their widespread commercial adoption faces several engineering challenges @Air2023.
 These hurdles must be overcome before Type V tanks can be considered a reliable and commercially viable alternative to the well-established Type IV tanks.
 The ongoing research and development in this area underscores the complex nature of pressure vessel technology and its potential for further innovation.